Visiting Beerburrum and Beerwah safely

 About 70km north of Brisbane, the extensive forest areas of Beerburrum and Beerwah State Forests are located on both sides of the Bruce Highway (M1).
 The forests extend north from Caboolture to Caloundra, and from Pumicestone Passage west to Woodford.

-Coochin Creek camping area and day-use area is located in Beerwah State Forest on the eastern side of the Bruce Highway (M1).
-Travelling north, take the Bells Creek exit (179) and turn right onto Roys Road.
-Travelling south, take the Bells Creek exit and turn left onto Roys Road.
-Follow Roys Road for approximately 4km to the camping area turn off.
+Coochin Creek camping area and Coochin Creek day-use area are located in Beerwah State Forest on the eastern side of the Bruce Highway (M1).
+Take Exit 179 Bells Creek Road/Roys Road exit.
+At the Bells Creek Road/Roys Road junction, head east and continue following Roys Road (which turns right off Bells Creek/Roys Road) to the camping and day-use areas turn off (approximately 5km).

 Glass House Mountains lookout, located in Beerburrum West State Forest, has views over all the Glass House Mountains.
 From the Bruce Highway (M1) turn off onto the Glass House Mountains Tourist Drive 24 (Steve Irwin Way)—if you are travelling north it is also signed as the Beerburrum exit; travelling south it is signed as the Landsborough exit.
 From Steve Irwin Way there are multiple routes to connect to the Old Gympie Road and then Glass House–Woodford Road that travels approximately 3km to the lookout.